Agoo: World War II

 The Japanese 47th Infantry and 4th Tank Regiment were confronted by heavy weather, however, and were thus delayed and dispersed.
 They landed at about 7:30 A.M. on a four-mile stretch of beach all the way from Agoo to just north of Damortis.

 Agoo is thus recorded in WWII annals as one of the Japanese staging points for the Battle of Rosario.

 Martial law

-President Ferdinand Marcos' 1972 declaration of martial law had little political effect within Agoo itself, although there were some Agoo natives, such as then-Davao Archbishop Antonio L. Mabutas, who spoke against the human rights abuses during martial law.